cagedcrown/cagedcrown.github.io/_posts/blog/2015-01-19-first-2-weeks-of-javascript.md

 <blockquote class="twitter-tweet" lang="en"><p>Had a great time at the <a href="https://twitter.com/CodePen">@CodePen</a> meetup.
 Shoutout to <a href="https://twitter.com/recursivefunk">@recursivefunk</a> and <a href="https://twitter.com/EliFitch">@EliFitch</a> for being awesome dudes.</p>&mdash; Mo Líndo (@cagedcrown) <a href="https://twitter.com/cagedcrown/status/555896779338940416">January 16, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The first ever CodePen DC meetup took place at Nclud, a creative design agency in Washington, DC, which was only a few blocks away from General Assembly.
 There was pizza, beer, and a lot of cool people showing off their CodePen projects.
 To be honest, a lot of the stuff went over my head, but I really enjoyed meeting and talking to professional developers.
-It's always inspiring seeing pro developers because they were in my shoes at one point.
+It's always inspiring seeing pro developers in action because they were in my shoes at one point.
 The DC tech scene is very friendly and welcoming, and I plan on being an active member in the community.

 ### It's only the tip of the iceburg